You are Welcome Here!

 You are welcome to join us as you are.
 Dress as you feel comfortable.

-We believe that every person is loved by the Divine Spirit.
+We believe that every person is loved by the Divine Spirit, which dwells in everyone and everything.
 There are Quakers of all ages, religious backgrounds, races, education, sexual orientations, gender identities, and classes.

 Please feel free to ask the person who ends meeting any questions you might have after Worship.